princyok/princyok.github.io/_posts/2020-03-20-understand-an-artificial-neuron-from-scratch.markdown

 $$

 {% include indent_paragraph.html content=
-"Where the subscript $ j $ keeps track of datapoints.
+"Where the subscript $ j $ is the serial number that keeps track of datapoints.
 Or you can think of it as, $ i $ tracks the columns and $ j $ tracks rows in our toy dataset.
 Note that $ w_0 $ is same as $ b $."
 %}

 So now we can write them as: